 Showing 25 to 36 of 170

-McGillion, M., Pine, J., Herbert, J., & Matthews, D. (2017).
-A Randomised Controlled Trial to Test the Effect of Promoting Caregiver Contingent Talk on Language Development in Infants from Diverse SES Backgrounds.
-The Journal of Child Psychology and Psychiatry, 58(10), 1122-1131.
+Matthews, D., McGillion, M., Pine, J.M., & Herbert, J.S. ( (2017).
+An RCT to Test the Effect of Promoting Caregiver Contingent Talk on Language Development in Infants from Diverse SES Backgrounds.
+Paper presented at the RCTs in the Social Sciences Conference, York, UK.

 Roxburgh, A., Grasso, F., & Payne, T. (2017).
 Predicting word learning to boost child language acquisition.
 Poster presented at the 7th International Conference on Digital Health, DH '17.
 London, United Kingdom — July 02 - 05, 2017

 de Ruiter, L., Brandt, S., Lieven, E. & Theakston, A. (2017).
 The role of information structure in children’s comprehension of complex sentences – testing two hypotheses.
 Paper presented at the 3rd LuCiD Language and Communicative Development Conference, July 7th, Lancaster, UK

 Cameron-Faulkner, T., Macdonald, R., Serratrice, L., Melville, J., & Gattis, M. (2017).
 Plant Yourself Where Language Blooms: Direct Experience of Nature Changes How Parents and Children Talk about Nature.
 Children, Youth and Environments, 27 (2), 110-124.